 successful completion of the theory component, students will be placed in a

-1. Grade 12 or equivalent (please submit a copy of your transcripts).
+Grade 12 or equivalent (please submit a copy of transcripts).

-a.) one full year of secretarial experience within the past three
+One full year of administrative experience within the past three

-8. A 500-word paragraph outlining your interest in the program.
+A 500-word paragraph outlining interest in the program.

 When to apply